Die 12 Apostel und ihre Eigenschaften

 He was indeed liable to change, and inconsistency prevailed at times.
 Because of his peculiar temperament, Peter sometimes appeared forward and rash.
 Yet, his virtues and faults had their common root in his enthusiastic disposition.

 Andrew was not the greatest of the apostles, yet he is typical of those men of open-minded understanding and sounds common sense without whom the success of any great movement cannot be assured.
-Void of the boldness and ruggedness of Peter’s character, to which only a few can aspire, Andrew had that feature which makes him a pattern within reach of all – a simple, earnest determination in carrying out the dictates of his convictions.
+Void of the boldness and ruggedness of Peter’s character, to which only a few can aspire, Andrew had that feature that makes him a pattern within reach of all – a simple, earnest determination in carrying out the dictates of his convictions.

 Another feature in Andrew was his eagerness to win souls in private to Jesus.
 Andrew was not a powerful public speaker.
 He was a low-keyed individual who was very trustworthy.